bivab/smbus-cffi/README.rst

 hosts.
 The host kernel must have I2C support, I2C device interface support, and a bus adapter driver.

-This module is a pure python reimplementation of the python-smbus C-extension (http://www.lm-sensors.org/browser/i2c-tools/trunk/py-smbus/) and works on PyPy and CPython 2.7.
+This module is a cffi-based python reimplementation of the python-smbus C-extension (http://www.lm-sensors.org/browser/i2c-tools/trunk/py-smbus/) and works on PyPy and CPython 2.7.